If you’re scared, you’re on the right success track!

 Like many people, I used to run from it.
 Yet this didn’t help me accomplish my goals, of course.
 It was only when I changed my relationship with fear – wherein I sought things and situations that scared me instead of avoiding them – that the worlds of opportunity and success opened up to me.

-More than success, it is fear that fuels the drive to succeed.
+More than success, it is fear that fuels the work – and the drive – to succeed.

 That’s why, from jumping out of a plane, to releasing my meditation audio books (one of the scariest things I’ve ever done in my life), to launching a TV network, embracing fear has just become part of my journey in life.
 And every failure has provided me with a valuable lesson.